-The Company can elect to acquire a further 10% interest by preparing and bearing the costs of a feasibility study to be completed within 4 years of the initial earn-in, and incurring an additional US\$1,000,000 on exploration each year.
-If the feasibility study is not completed, the Company must incur exploration expenditures of US\$1,000,000 per year for 10 years from the date of the election to maintain its interest in the joint venture.
-If either of the joint venture parties' interest falls below 10%, that party's interest reverts to a 0.5% NSR royalty.
+The Company can elect to acquire a further 10% interest by preparing and bearing the costs of a feasibility study to be completed within 4 years of the initial earn-in, and incurring an additional US\$1,000,000 per year in exploration expenses.
+If the feasibility study is not completed within 4 years of the initial earn-in, the Company must incur exploration expenditures of US\$1,000,000 per year for 10 years from the date of the election to maintain its interest in the joint venture.
+If either of the joint venture parties' interest falls below 10%, that party's interest will revert to a 0.5% NSR royalty.

-Miranda (Coal Canyon) Option:
+Miranda (Coal Canyon) Property: